Skip to content

 ) -> None:

-# Both dependencies are automatically provided and cleaned up
+# Database connection is automatically provided and cleaned up

 user = await db.fetch_user(user_id)